 If you’ve reached pension age and haven’t claimed DLA before, you should claim Attendance Allowance instead.

 If you’ve reached pension age, and you had a claim for DLA that ended within the last year, you can make a renewal claim for DLA.
 If it’s more than a year since your DLA award ended, you must claim Attendance Allowance instead.

 If you've reached pension age and are already getting DLA

 If you already get the mobility component and your mobility problems get worse, you can’t move to a higher rate of mobility component after you’ve reached pension age.
 You also can't start to claim the mobility component if you only received the care component previously.

-If you’ve reached pension age, you’re only getting the mobility component of DLA and you start to have care needs, you’ll normally only be able to start getting the DLA care component if you qualify for it at the middle or highest rate.
-If you would only qualify for the lowest rate care component, you won’t get this unless you can show that you qualified for it before your birthday.
+If you’ve reached pension age, you’re only getting the mobility component of DLA and you start to have care needs, you’ll normally only start getting the DLA care component if you qualify for it at the middle or highest rate.
+If you would only qualify for the lowest rate care component, you won’t get this unless you can show you qualified for it before your birthday.

-To qualify for DLA, you have to show that have been disabled throughout the three months before the date DLA is due to start being paid.
+To qualify for DLA, you have to show you have been disabled throughout the three months before the date DLA is due to start being paid.
 You must also show that you’re likely to satisfy the disability rule for at least six months after it starts.

 DLA for care needs